I think my child might have special educational needs

 - What could I do, as a parent?

-You can talk to your GP and discuss any worries you might have.
 Look for specific behaviours, or trigger points.
 Keep a diary of significant behaviours.
 You can look at What to Expect, When? which highlights what you may see your child doing at different ages.
 If you are worried about your child’s development, you can talk to nursery or pre-school workers, teachers or a Special Educational Needs Co-ordinator (SENCo) about the support for your child needs.
 Schools can get SEND support services from Babcock LDP.
 It is in everyone’s interest to make sure your child’s needs are met and there are many different ways to do this.

 The Graduated Response documents include some ideas.